derbenoo/docker-node-dev/README.md

 $ su root
 ```

 No password is required as the passwords for all users are removed inside the container.
+If you want to disable this behavior, you can set `DOCKER_RM_USER_PWDS` to `0`.

 ##### Disable user switching